Mercury13/unicodia/develop.md

   * For example, you decided to add Klingon script:
     * Go to ``Script`` folder, press _Original → Add group_.
 Ensure that folder is in ``Script``
     * Name it ``Klin``
-    * Better move the group in order using commands “Move up/Move down”
+    * Better move the group into its alphabetic place using commands _Original → Move up/Move down_
     * Press _Original → Add text_.
 Ensure that text is in ``Klin``
     * Name it ``Name``, write _Klingon_
     * Also ``Lang`` and ``Text`` texts